Top 10 Hardest Sports to Play

 Little girls and boys train their childhoods away with hopes of someday reaching perfection in the hardest sport in the world - gymnastics.

-4 Figure Skating Figure skating is a sport in which individuals, duos, or groups perform on figure skates on ice.
-It was the first winter sport included in the Olympics, in 1908.
-The four Olympic disciplines are men's singles, ladies' singles, pair skating, and ice dance.
+Figure skating is a sport where individuals, pairs, or groups perform routines on ice using figure skates.
+It became the first winter sport included in the Olympic Games in 1908.
+The four Olympic disciplines in figure skating are men's singles, women's singles, pair skating, and ice dance.

 Figure skating is for sure the hardest sport.
 In addition to what everyone else has said, there is a huge mental aspect to it, something that most sports players don't even understand.
 Sometimes you can be so afraid to fall on that hard ice that you psych yourself out and can't even execute the jump you've been attempting for years.